 Areas of Interest

-In general, NIGMS will only support meetings that:
+In general, NIGMS will only support meetings that fulfill all of the following characteristics:

 - Include participants who do not frequently interact in other venues.

 The Institute anticipates accepting very few R13 and U13 applications.
-NIGMS will also accept very few secondary or dual assignments of R13 applications.
-Applicants seeking dual assignment with NIGMS are advised to contact program staff prior to submitting a letter of intent.
+Simply because a meeting falls within the general areas of science or training and workforce development supported by NIGMS does not mean that the Institute will support the meeting.
+NIGMS will rarely accept secondary or dual assignments of R13/U13 applications.
+Applicants seeking dual assignment with NIGMS are advised to contact Dr. Ann Hagan, associate director for extramural activities, 301-594-4499, prior to submitting a letter of intent.

 Letter of Intent, Application and Review